 Syrian President Bashar al-Assad.
 Photo: AFP

-Activists in 2013 posted videos on YouTube showing the impact of the attack, including footage of dozens of dead bodies, many of them children, lying on the ground.
+In 2013, activists posted videos on YouTube showing the impact of the attack, including footage of dozens of dead bodies, many of them children, lying on the ground.

 The OPCW has since blamed the Damascus government for a series of chemical attacks during the civil war.
-Syria has denied the allegations, which have also sparked legal complaints in Germany and other European countries.
+Syria has denied the allegations, which have also sparked legal challenges in Germany and other European countries.

 Bui Huy (according to AFP, France24, CNN)